 The goal of the program is to explore the many facets of design education.
 A major emphasis will be placed on the foundational experience of an intensive design studio, where individual education is enhanced and nurtured in a collective environment.
 Participants will be challenged to think creatively, analyze design, and present their work to peers and professionals.

-Over the course of two weeks, participants will take part in a variety of events on and off campus (from morning till evening), including lectures, field trips, office visits, and workshops.
+Over the course of the week, participants will take part in a variety of events on and off campus (from morning till evening), including lectures, field trips, office visits, and workshops.
 Events are structured to broaden the participant's understanding of design professions, and serve as an introduction to design thinking, problem solving, the Lexington community, and the University of Kentucky.

 Typical Daily Schedule